IcySnex/Melora/README.md

-# Musify
+# Melora
- Easily download music from Spotify & YouTube while saving meta data & lyrics.
+Melora allows you to download all your music from any platform using custom plugins - just like the good old days of MP3 ripping, but with a modern twist.